 Current Curriculum Vitae;

-Evaluation forms from the last four (4) consecutive years of performance at a proficient or better level;
+Supervisor Evaluations (Form 2) from the last four (4) consecutive years of performance at a proficient or better level;

-Supporting evidence of performance in teaching and learning, (to include Student Opinion Surveys (SOS) and Student Success data), professional development and scholarship, community, college, and professional service;
+Supporting evidence of performance in teaching and learning, (to include Student Opinion Surveys (SOS) segment analysis, yearly classroom observations, and Student Success data), professional development and scholarship, community, college, and professional service;

-Letter of support or non-support from the Academic Dean/Supervising Administrator;
+Letter of support or non-support from the Academic Dean/Supervising Administrator only (cannot include any other administrators’ letters) ;

-Letters of support from colleagues (this is optional with a maximum of three).
+Letters of support from other fulltime faculty (this is optional with a maximum of three).

 Other relevant data may be considered provided the source and accuracy can be established and documented.